 Category: ISO-25010/Reliability/Availability

-Statement: The solution’s systems MUST meet the stated monthly availability expectations.
+Statement: The solution’s systems must meet the stated monthly availability expectations.

 Rationale: A solution that is not available is not used.
 Users who need a service look for an available equivalent service.
 Users who find an equivalent service that is more reliable do not return to use the service.

-Details: Important: the availability expectations are not possible to be met without an automated delivery pipeline to perform the necessary steps required to bring a service back online.
+Details: Important: The availability expectations are not possible to be met without an automated delivery pipeline to perform the necessary steps required to bring a service back online.
 Azure services are almost universally 99.9%.

 Prompts: …